SMI/dicompixelanon/src/applications/dcmaudit_container/README.md

 (CACHEDATE must change each time to prevent docker cache keeping an old copy of a repo from git pull)

+To build for use on a GPU change Dockerfile: use `--extra-index-url https://download.pytorch.org/whl/cu118` (instead of `cpu`).

 ## Push to registry

 ```